stevenweaver/website/misc/quotations.md

 ### Werner Herzog
-> Before we start, are there any philosophical insights you'd like to give your readers so they might sleep easier at nights?
+> Before we start, are there any philosophical insights you'd like to
+> give your readers so they might sleep easier at nights?
+>

-Well, let me say just this, something for human beings everywhere, whether they be filmmakers or otherwise.
-I can answer your ques- tion only by quoting hotel mogul Conrad Hilton, who was once asked what he would like to pass on to posterity.
-'Whenever you take a shower, always make sure the curtain is inside the tub,' he said.
+> Well, let me say just this, something for human beings everywhere,
+> whether they be filmmakers or otherwise.
+I can answer your question
+> only by quoting hotel mogul Conrad Hilton, who was once
+> asked what he would like to pass on to posterity.
+'Whenever you
+> take a shower, always make sure the curtain is inside the tub,' he
+> said.
 So I sit here and recommend to people the same.
+Never ever
-Never ever forget the shower curtain.
+> forget the shower curtain.